Are you addicted to shopping?

 Have you ever wondered why you love shopping so much?
 Are you hooked on spending money all the time?
 Are you completely addicted to shopping?
-(If you are addicted, read that link, it will help a lot).

 Or maybe you’re the opposite.